azuredevcollege/trainingdays/day6/challenges/challenge4.md

 Successfully tagged ozgurozturknet/node:latest
 ```

 Something strange has happened.
-We built the image, after that we didn't change any source file and run the docker image build command second time.
-We received lots of ``` ---> Using cache``` outputs this time.
+We built that image a few seconds ago and we didn't change any source file after that.
+Then we reran the docker image build command second time but we received lots of ``` ---> Using cache``` messages this time.
 What does that mean?

 When building an image, Docker steps through the instructions in your Dockerfile, executing each in the order specified.
-As each instruction is examined, Docker looks for an existing image in its cache that it can reuse, rather than creating a new (duplicate) image.
-If you don't change any source file or didn't change anything in the Dockerfile, this means that nothing has changed, so Docker doesn't run the instruction again and again and uses the cached instruction.
+As each instruction is examined, Docker looks for an existing layers in its cache that it can reuse, rather than creating a new (duplicate) layer.
+If you don't change any source file or didn't change anything in the Dockerfile, this means that nothing has changed, so Docker doesn't run the instruction again and again.
+Instead of that, Docker uses the cached layers.
 That makes the build process fast.
 Let's simulate that and see what happens if we change something.
-Open the ```server.js``` file with a text editor, go to line 12 and change the ```Hello World``` with another message something like ```build cache test```.
-Save the file and rerun the ```docker image build -t your_dockerhub_id/node:latest .``` command one more time.
+Open ```server.js``` file with a text editor, go to line 12 and change the ```Hello World``` message with another message something like ```build cache test```.
+Save the file and rerun ```docker image build -t your_dockerhub_id/node:latest .``` command one more time.

 ```shell
 Sending build context to Docker daemon  4.096kB